TimB44/class/spec.md

 *Numbers* are sequence of digits and dots, containing at most one dot and at least one dot or digit.
-A lone dot, with no digits, is a special punctuation token.
+A lone dot, with no digits, is a literal punctuation token.
 A number with a dot is a floating-point literal, and generates a `FLOATVAL` token.
 Otherwise, the number is an integer and generates an `INTVAL` token.
 Note that scientific notation is not supported.